MoarVM/MoarVM/3rdparty/libatomic_ops/doc/README.txt

        the atomic operation or preceding it.
 Rarely useful for clients?
 _write: Earlier writes become visible before writes during or after
         the atomic operation.
 Rarely useful for clients?
-_full: Ordered with respect to both earlier and later memory ops.
+_full: The associated operation is ordered with respect to both earlier and
+       later memory ops.
+If the associated operation is nop, then this orders all earlier memory operations with respect to subsequent ones.
        AO_store_full or AO_nop_full are the normal ways to force a store to be ordered with respect to a later load.
 _release_write: Ordered with respect to earlier writes.
 This is